 By Tom Etuata, Digital Communicator – Museums Wellington

-With mental health awareness week approaching, there’s a particular street in Wellington that has a unique piece of graffiti touching on this subject.
+With mental health awareness week upon us, there’s a particular street in Wellington that has a unique piece of graffiti touching on this subject.
 A memorial that has lasted for more than 30 years.

 Wallace Street in Mt Cook has a graffiti-based memorial located just opposite the old Wellington Polytechnic buildings (now the Massey University School of Music and Design).
 It’s a memorial to Ian Curtis, lead singer of the 1980s post punk English band Joy Division.

 After enjoying a wave of success in the UK and even here in New Zealand (their song ‘Love Will Tear Us Apart’ reaching No 1), the band were just about to embark on a big tour to the US, when Curtis committed suicide in May 1980, after suffering a history of epileptic seizures, anxiety and depression.

 Whereas Joy Division produced hypnotic minimalist beats – Curtis’ depressing lyrics painted a much darker picture.
 Despite his boyish looks, Curtis’ low baritone voice sounded more of a middle-aged man.
 He was only 23.